dodo849/StackCoordinator/README.md

 ## How to use

-1. Create an enum that inherits from `LinkProtoco`l.
+1. Create an enum that inherits from `LinkProtocol`.
 This enum represents which pages can be navigated to from the current page.
 Define identifiers for views using case statements, and create the corresponding views in the matchView function.

 ```swift
 import StackCoordinator